syncfusion-content/maui-docs/MAUI/DataForm/Editors.md

 #### Loading the complex type property values in picker

 You can display the complex type property values in the picker editor by using the `DisplayMemberPath` and `SelectedValuePath` properties of `DataFormPickerItem`.
-You need to use `GenerateDataFormItem` event to set `DisplayMemberPath` and `SelectedValuePath` property values for complex type properties.
+You need to use the `GenerateDataFormItem` event to set `DisplayMemberPath` and `SelectedValuePath` property values for complex type properties.

 N> Class cannot be directly set as data type for picker editor in this complex type scenario.